 - Supporting operations (SMV Task Force)

 At the end of 2013 we held a Global Conference on Vehicle Crime, bringing together the law enforcement community, international organizations and the private sector in order to share expertise and best practices.
+The next edition of the conference will take place in Bangkok, Thailand, in February 2016.

 This report presents an analytical overview of vehicle crime in a global perspective.
 The findings are based on a joint initiative with Europol in which information was submitted by more than 50 member countries.
 The report will serve as a starting point for future in-depth analysis of the different aspects of international car trafficking.